Oia20/artPortfolio/README.md

 The artwork is displayed in a pinterest like masonry grid implemented with flexbox.

+It uses supabase for auth and a hosted DB.

 Stack-

 Frontend: Angular, firebase hosting, HTML, CSS, JS